Close

 Key traveler categories requiring guidance:

-• Business professionals pursuing commercial opportunities
+• Business professionals pursuing commercial opportunities and short-term assignments

-• Students planning educational exchanges
+• Students planning educational exchanges and academic programs

 • Transit passengers with extended layovers

+Under the current electronic visa system, travelers complete an online application form, upload a passport scan, and pay approximately R$257 (about $51 USD), with most approvals issued within 72 hours.
 Our comprehensive guide transforms complex Brazilian immigration requirements into clear, actionable strategies, ensuring your South American journey begins smoothly and compliantly with current regulations.

 02